-Learn how to identify burnout on your team in our previous blog, How to Identify Burnout on Your Design Team and How Superside Cures (and Prevents) Burnout in part three of our series.
+Learn how to identify burnout on your team in our previous blog, How to Identify Burnout on Your Design Team.
+See How Superside Cures (and Prevents) Burnout in part three of our series.

 You’ve seen burnout at least once in your professional life: A team member with little left to give, slowly losing the will to persevere.
 Coworkers quietly rolling their eyes at one another.
 Every task is another item on a list that may as well be marked “Yeah, right”.

 It’s a shame under any circumstance, but in creative work, it’s a tragedy.
 This is where people come to fill the hole that can only be accomplished by making beautiful, purposeful work.
 When burnout strikes a design team, it strikes the soul of that work.
 And without a soul, creative always suffers.

 You’ve spotted a few signs of burnout on your design team.
 Maybe you’ve missed deadlines, or felt the onset of discomfort as a new project rolled in; fretting where it’ll sit atop the pile of other creative demands.
 Maybe you’re watching team members become less excited about their work as time goes on.
 Maybe your own tank’s nearly empty, and you’d rather drop the hypotheticals and get some answers before you’re stranded in the desert.